gnss-ro/aws-opendata/awsgnssroutils/README.md

 A user can choose to prepopulate all RO metadata, thereby guaranteeing great efficiency in all queries.
 Prepopulating can take up to ten minutes, but it only needs to be executed once; perhaps more often if the user needs to refresh the metadata.
-Prepopulating the metadata is done as...
+Prepopulating the metadata is done in Python as...

 ```
-> from awsgnssroutils.database import populate
+from awsgnssroutils.database import populate
-> populate()
+populate()
 ```

 If a user erases metadata files in the metadata root path, future queries